Pymble: History

 Eventually agriculture and small farming gave way to residential development with residential sub-divisions commencing around 1879.
 The first bank - the Australian Joint Stock Bank - was established in 1888 in a then prominent house known as Grandview built on Pymble Hill ca 1883 by the son of local hotelier Richard Porter.
 Porter had opened the Gardener's Arms Hotel, also on Pymble Hill, in 1866.
 From this time the centre of commercial activity came to be at the top of the hill around the Pacific Highway and Bannockburn Road area, but with the railway station being located by necessity at the bottom of the hill development began to shift towards the new railway station at the foot of the hill.
 Pymble Post Office opened there on 6 August 1890.

-Sacred Heart Catholic Church opened in Pymble on 10 November 1912.

-During the interwar years, Pymble became a desirable residential area for middle-class families, as it was well-connected by rail to the central business district of Sydney, but still offered a semi-rural environment.
-The 1920s saw continued suburban development with new housing and the population of Pymble began to rise.
-Many of the houses built in this period were large, single-family homes, and the area became known for its leafy streets and large blocks of land.
-It had fully transformed into a suburb, retaining much of its character as a peaceful, family-friendly suburb of Sydney.
-Pymble's foundations for the community and infrastructure would continue to grow throughout the 20th century, in characterisations of residential areas, green spaces and local amenities.

-On 16 April 2025, a chocolate shop in Pymble gained attention when a two-layer chocolate mousse cake went viral on social media, attracting millions of views.

-Today, Pymble is a predominantly residential area with tree-lined streets, many substantial homes and gardens, numerous parks, nature reserves, and active pockets of commercial activity.
-Prominent landmarks include Pymble Station and Pymble Hill (Pacific Highway).
-The station is the centre of transport, shopping and social activities whilst Pymble Hill affords a view of the distant Chatswood skyline.

-Pymble also acts as a conservative area for its rich architectural history with a variety of Federation-style houses.